near-examples/coin-flip-examples/README.md

 > As illustrated above, the [smart contract](https://en.wikipedia.org/wiki/Smart_contract) is located in `./src/index.js`.

-Here you will see a few dependenceis imported from `near-sdk-js` that is used for the creation of a smart contract.
+Here you will see a few dependencies imported from `near-sdk-js` that is used for the creation of a smart contract.

 - `NearBindgen`
   - This decorator allows the JS code to be compiled to WebAssembly; a format that is compatible with the NEAR blockchain.